Adrenal Gland Tumor: Symptoms and Signs

 In addition, the specific tumor type of pheochromocytoma may cause dangerous surges of the hormones that regulate blood pressure and the body’s response to stress.
 A hormonal surge can cause blood pressure to rise very quickly, increasing the risk of a heart attack, stroke, hemorrhage, or sudden death.

 If you are concerned about any changes you experience, please talk with your doctor.
-Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
-This is to help find out the cause of the problem, called a diagnosis.
+Your doctor will try to understand what is causing your symptom(s).
+They may do an exam and order tests to understand the cause of the problem, which is called a diagnosis.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.